get-alex/alex/example.md

 The boogeyman wrote all changes to the **master server**.
 Thus, the slaves were read-only copies of master.
-But not to worry, he was cripple.
+But not to worry, he was a cripple.